schemaitat/k8s-cluster/README.md

     ./stop.sh k8s-dev.yaml
 ```

-If you are not sure if all (unattached) volumes have been deleted correctly, use `linode-cli volumes ls` to get an overwiev or run
+If you are not sure if all (unattached) volumes have been deleted correctly, use `linode-cli volumes ls` to get an overwiev and run
 ```bash
     ./cleanup_volumes.sh
 ```